Master's Programme in Energy and Process Technology

 Study period abroad

-The master's degree program in Energy and Process Technology builds on a relevant bachelor's degree in science / engineering or equivalent (for example petroleum technology, physics, mathematics, chemistry, process, machinery, energy, statistics, etc.).
-You should have the course PTEK202 «Fluid mechanics and heat transfer» or equivalent.
-For students that are applying to the specialisation chemometrics, KJEM110 «Chemistry and energy» and KJEM210 «Chemical thermodynamics» or equivalent are required.
+The Master's degree program in Energy and Process Technology builds on a relevant bachelor's degree in science / engineering or equivalent (for example petroleum technology, physics, mathematics, chemistry, process, machinery, energy, statistics, etc) and requires 80 ECTS in relevant subjects with an average of grade C (3.0).

 How to apply